We all need to participate. But how exactly?

 Instead, we have been looking for general principles, just as our American Forefathers did, as they scanned the Greek, Roman, and biblical authors for ideas about what to do and what not to do.

 In a modern American context, the religious left generally supports big government to implement economic and social justice (as leftists define the terms).
-However, studies confirm that if all Christians tithed, poverty would just about end.
-Even if, hypothetically, that were only two-thirds true, the churches of America could support feeding and housing programs that would go a long way toward ending poverty, in addition to preaching the gospel and changing people’s hearts.
+The churches of America could support feeding and housing programs that would go a long way toward ending poverty, in addition to preaching the gospel and changing people’s hearts.

 That’s participatory charity.
 The best charity is local.
 That’s true and full Biblical justice.
 That’s the moral high ground.